UK EPR & compostable packaging – let’s get composting

 Keen to compost?

-Vegware can consult on your region’s composting collection options.
+Compostability will always be the focus for our entire range, with industry-leading certification and expertise to help clients Close the Loop.
 Just fill out a couple of details and we’ll be in touch with information about composting opportunities specific to your area.

 There we go – that’s our take on it so far.
 Plenty still to read and analyse, but we wanted to share our thoughts so far.